-Keeping your fish healthy and free from diseases will go a long way towards ensuring that your system is running smoothly.
+Keeping your fish healthy and free from diseases will go a long way toward ensuring that your system is running smoothly.
 This article discusses the critical aspects of fish health in aquaponics, including managing and preventing fish diseases.

 Caring for Your Aquaponics Fish

 Like plants, it is best to wait until the system is cycled and the biofilter is fully functioning before adding fish to your aquaponics system.
 There are several essential factors that you should consider in caring for fish in your aquaponics.
 These factors are: